Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Results

+Figure \ref{fig:shapley} presents the results of the explainability analysis based on Shapley values.
 Across all conditions, age emerges as the most important predictor, with a consistent negative effect for both high and low ages, while intermediate ages have a positive effect, except in the case of ``hepatic failure not elsewhere classified'', where low age contributes positively.
 Gender also plays a significant role, with males being the predominant group contributing most.
 Additionally, high QTc values, which are the most important ECG feature across all conditions, further influence the outcomes.

 In alcoholic liver diseases and their sub-conditions, a consistent ranking is observed across all three conditions, with age, gender, QTc, and RR interval having effects as described above, with the exception that T-wave axis features are more important than RR intervals in cases of cirrhosis without ascites.
 The RR interval shows that both low and very high values contribute positively, with the latter having an even stronger effect.
 T-wave shows that low values contribute positively for all conditions.
 The QRS axis predominantly shows high values, although some low values are noted in cases without ascites.
 Similarly, the QRS duration tends to be low, but higher values are also seen in cases without ascites.